Last updated: June 11, 2026

 Why does Pep Guardiola use inverted fullbacks in the final third?

-Inverted fullbacks move into midfield to provide protection against counter-attacks (Rest Defense) and to create numerical superiority in the center, allowing the creative midfielders to push higher into the “pockets”.
+Inverted fullbacks move into midfield to provide structural protection against counter-attacks and to create a numerical superiority in the centre.
+This frees Guardiola’s creative midfielders to push higher into the half-space pockets.
+For the full mechanism, see our inverted fullbacks explained breakdown.

 What is the “Half-Space” in Guardiola’s tactics?